Can You Lose More Than You Invest With Leverage?

 Now, you can only go into a negative balance in your trading account if the platform you are using does not offer proper risk management tools to stop losses from becoming larger than the total value of your account.

-Without negative balance protection, it is possible to lose more than you invest in forex and other markets due to overleveraging your account and not closing out the losses before they get too big.
+Without negative balance protection, it is possible to lose more than you invest in forex and other markets due to overleveraging your trading account and not closing out the losses before they get too big.

 Can you lose more than you invest with a leveraged trading account and how does the negative balance protection work?